Memorable Manitobans: David James Wright (1861-1925)

 Educator, school inspector.

-Born on a farm in Grey County, Ontario on 30 April 1861, the second in a family of five children, he came to Manitoba in 1886 and, after teaching in several country schools, he became Principal of Crystal City School No. 107 and later the Deloraine High School, where he remained for over 15 years.
+Born on a farm in Grey County, Ontario on 30 April 1861, the second in a family of five children, he came to Manitoba in 1886 and, after teaching in several country schools, he was at Crystal City School (1888-1891) and later Principal at the Deloraine High School, where he remained for over 15 years.
 In 1907, he was appointed a provincial school inspector based at Deloraine and, in 1913, he assumed a similar position at Brandon.
 He stayed there two years before being appointed to the teaching staff of the Winnipeg Normal School, retiring in June 1925 due to ill health.

 Marriage and birth registrations, Manitoba Vital Statistics.